 Wineries can now ship directly to consumers, up to 36 cases annually.
 The law does not allow retail wine stores to ship to PA, only wineries.
 This law puts PA law into line with the standards of wine shipping throughout the US, which has enormous benefits for the wine trade.

-For a winery to ship to a customer in PA, they will have to obtain a a direct wine shipper license from the Pennsylvania Liquor Control Board (PLCB), which will cost $25o per year.
+For a winery to ship to a customer in PA, they will have to obtain a direct wine shipper license from the Pennsylvania Liquor Control Board (PLCB), which will cost $25o per year.
 There will be two taxes on the wines.
-First is a gallonage tax of $2.50 per gallon, which will add $0.43 per bottle to the price.
-Sales tax for PA will also have to be collects.
+First is a gallonage tax of $2.50 per gallon, adding $0.43 per bottle to the price.
+Sales tax for PA will also have to be collected.
 In Philly, that tax is currently 10%.